Improvements since 2000

 The strategic plan is being developed in a two-stage process:

-- Stage one involves working with stakeholders to identify strengths and weaknesses of the current WQGIP
+- Stage one is to work with stakeholders.
+We will identify strengths and weaknesses of the current WQGIP

 - Stage two involves working with stakeholders to draft a five-year strategic plan for the ongoing revision of the WQGIP.